SDM-TIB/ckanext-fedorkg/README.md

 `ckanext-fedorkg` is licensed under GPL-3.0, see the [license file](LICENSE).

+## Development

+The translations can be managed with the `Makefile`.
+However, CKAN and its dependencies must be installed in the same environment for the commands to work.

 ## Publications

 1. Philipp D. Rohde, Enrique Iglesias, Maria-Esther Vidal: _FedORKG: Accessing Federations of Open Research Knowledge Graphs_.
 In: 1.
 NFDI4Energy Conference.
 DOI [10.5281/zenodo.10591442](https://doi.org/10.5281/zenodo.10591442)